How to Cover a Cast for Soccer (A Complete Guide)

 1. Get Medical Tape or Packing Tape

-2. Cut the Bubble Wrap’s Width to Math Your Cast’s Width
+2. Cut the Bubble Wrap’s Width to match your Cast’s Width

-Now the second step of how to cover a cast for soccer is arguably the most important one.
-This is because it will ensure that your entire cast is covered with no exposed areas at all.
+Now, the second step of how to cover a cast for soccer is arguably the most important one.
+This is because it will ensure that your entire cast is covered with no exposed areas.

 So, measure your cast’s width and cut the bubble wrap to about an inch over that width.
 A slightly wider bubble wrap will provide more margin for error.
 Make sure not to cut the length of the bubble wrap yet.